© Elena Elisseeva | Dreamstime.com

 For many people, a simple multivitamin is a great first step.
 Look for one that meets the recommended daily allowance of the vitamins listed in the vitamin deficiency chart.

 Different brands have different levels of tolerability, so you may have to experiment to find one that you like.
-I recently tried one that made me very nauseated and my local vitamin shop owner suggested that I look for an alternative without iron.
+Some supplements may cause nausea and other reactions, so it’s important to find the one that works best for you.
 If you still suspect that you have specific deficiencies, then add individual supplements to your multivitamin.

 This article, originally published in 2015, is regularly updated.